Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – Imagine A Garden

-Kids can discover the wonders of nature at this amaze-ing exhibition!
+Kids can discover the wonders of nature at this amaze-ing exhibit!
 Imagine A Garden features beautiful paper sculptures by Colombian artist Diana Beltran Herrera and a multimedia game designed by Nanyang Polytechnic students.
-Children get to discover the different types of birds and flowers in Singapore and Southeast Asia.
+Kids get to discover the different types of birds and flowers in Singapore and Southeast Asia.

 When: Ongoing